Liberation Theology Apology

 It’s been about a month since our little mission cabin was destroyed in an Iota landslide.
 In a few days, it will be exactly a year since God called us out of the City of Refuge into the mountains here.

 To say that we loved our little cabin would be an understatement for sure.
 Of course, we always knew our time there would come to an end.
 That awareness only added to the sacredness.
-Ironically last year I wrote that Water brought us here.
+Ironically, last year, I wrote that Water brought us here.
 I guess it’s only fitting that water-soaked earth should take us out.

 I ended that post with Proverbs 3:5-6.